The Keys To Great Sound

 You’ve heard the bravado and the finesse of tone wheel organs in songs like Santana’s “Black Magic Woman,” Dylan’s “Like a Rolling Stone,” Deep Purple’s “Highway Star” and Steely Dan’s “Dirty Work.”

-Transistor Organ
+Transistor organ

 Similar to the tone wheel organs, we captured the best settings on the original product and now players can choose to add a rotary speaker on top for a bigger sound than ever before.